“The pilots’ association … seemed simply indestructible.

 Even when Tier 2 stakeholders are included, traditional materiality results don’t distinguish between their responses and those of Tier 1 stakeholders, so their insights are lost or garbled.
 This is a critical mistake for the business as well as its sustainability functions.
 It gives up powerful advance warning of upcoming changes, risks, and opportunities, and it leaves little time to sidestep risks and beat competitors to the punch.

 Flat materiality asks if stakeholders care about various issues but fails to ask their opinion about where the company stands with respect to them.
 Are you killing it vs projections?
 Hanging in?
 Way below expectations?
 Are you up but headed down?
 Knowing how the company is doing is essential, and this is especially true when an issue is, in the eyes of stakeholders, increasing in importance.

 If Time is Money…

 In the same way, is it good enough to look in the rearview mirror every two years?
 Clearly not, yet that is the plodding cadence of traditional materiality.
-In contrast, our 4D Materiality stakeholder insight service quadruples the clock speed by updating key information every six months (or more often, if desired), while adding over-the-horizon data from our Valutus Issues Early Warning System (VIEWS™) and integrating with our Customers Science™ research capabilities.
+In contrast, our Stakeholder Science™ offering quadruples the clock speed by updating key information every six months (or more often, if desired), while adding over-the-horizon data from our E3Evolution™ and Valutus Issues Early Warning System (VIEWS™) offerings and integrating with our Customer Science™ research capabilities.